maximgeller/projects/chrome_extension/tutorial.md

 // popup.js replacing null
 document.getElementById("output").innerHTML  =  response.clips;
 ```
 We're calling response and asking for `clips` which maps to the array `clippings` of all the clipped text.
-Now it gets appended to the div and is visible in the popup
+Now it gets appended to the div and is visible in the popup.
+Try it out!!

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUxODg2Mzg4NiwzOTIyNDkyMjUsNTQ5MT
+eyJoaXN0b3J5IjpbMzI3OTA1ODQzLDM5MjI0OTIyNSw1NDkxNz
-cwMDE2LC0zODk0Njk1MDgsLTUxNjM1NDYxOCw0ODU3NzQ3MjQs
+AwMTYsLTM4OTQ2OTUwOCwtNTE2MzU0NjE4LDQ4NTc3NDcyNCwx
-MTk4NjkzNzA3OF19
+OTg2OTM3MDc4XX0=
 -->